-UniSA use SharePoint Designer for authoring the w3.unisa.edu.au websites and offer training in its use, and in the use of the corporate web environment.
+UniSA use SharePoint Designer for authoring the w3.unisa.edu.au websites and offer online training in its use.
 If you have already completed the training and need support in the authoring websites on UniSA's corporate web server, see Web resources for useful links.

 - What's covered in the training?

 - Training videos

 - Accessibility workshops

 - Learning SharePoint Designer

 Before using the templates and other corporate web authoring tools you will first need to undergo training.
 UniSA offers online training videos covering the following topics: